Skip to main content

 Summary

-• Baits dynamically shift the probability distribution by increasing the weight of specific items.
+• Baits dynamically shift the probability distribution by changing the weight of specific rarities and fish.

-• This system allows targeted promotion of certain items without altering the base configuration.
+• This system allows both promotion and reduction without altering the base configuration.